Academic Activities

 Open to: Freshmen, sophomores, juniors, and seniors

-Special Factors: Summer training: three days a week in June & July
+Special Factors: Summer training: throughout June and July

 Parent Participation: As requested by coach and team parent.